Student Parking and Transportation

 Metro is Southwest Ohio's fixed route bus service.
 Providing more than 22 million rides per year, Metro brings approximately 20% of downtown Cincinnati's workforce into the city.
 Metro service operates 365 days a year and serves Hamilton County residents along with some commuter trips from Clermont, Warren and Butler counties into Cincinnati.
 Metro operates from approximately 4 a.m. to 1:30 a.m. each and every day.

-UC*Metro is a program that provides discounted rides on the Metro bus system.
-This past year UC students could purchase the UC*Metro card and ride on any Metro bus route for only $40 per quarter.
-Negotiations are currently underway for the 2011-2012 school year.
-Details can be expected later this summer.
-For more information, please go to www.uc.edu and search “Metro.”
+UC*Metro is a program that provides discounted rides on the Metro bus system and UC students can purchase the UC*Metro EZ Fare Ride card.
+For more information, please go to http://www.uc.edu/af/facilities/services/ucmetro.html.

 Transit Authority of Northern Kentucky (TANK)